Singapore issues

-The "Singapore issues" refers to four working groups set up during the World Trade Organization Ministerial Conference of 1996 in Singapore.
-These groups are tasked with these issues: transparency in government procurement, trade facilitation (customs issues), trade and investment, and trade and competition.
+As of August 2004, only trade facilitation remained a live issue within the Doha Development Agenda.

+Adoption of the issues

 These issues were pushed at successive Ministerials by the European Union, Japan and Korea, and opposed by most developing countries.
-The United States was lukewarm about the inclusion of these issues, indicating that it could accept some or all of them at various times, but preferring to focus on market access.
+The United States was indifferent about the inclusion of these issues, indicating that it could accept some or all of them at various times, but preferring to focus on market access.
 Disagreements between largely developed and developing economies prevented a resolution in these issues, despite repeated attempts to revisit them, notably during the 2003 Ministerial Conference in Cancún, Mexico, whereby no progress was made.

-Since, some progress has been achieved in the area of trade facilitation.
+Since then, some progress has been achieved in the area of trade facilitation.
 In July 2004, WTO Members formally agreed to launch negotiations.
 Under the mandate of the so-called "July package", Members are directed to clarify and improve GATT Article V (Freedom of Transit), Article VIII (Fees and Formalities connected with Importation and Exportation), and Article X (Publication and Administration of Trade Regulations).
 The negotiations also aim to enhance technical assistance and capacity building in this area and to improve effective cooperation between customs and other appropriate authorities on trade facilitation and customs compliance issues.

-To date, Members have submitted a great number of proposals under the mandate which provide the basis for the ongoing negotiations.
-The negotiations should be completed under the overall Doha Development Agenda timeline.
+To date, Members have submitted a great number of proposals under the mandate that provide the basis for the initial negotiations.
+The negotiations were expected to be completed under the overall Doha Development Agenda timeline.
+However, in practice, negotiations have been interrupted.